spraakbanken/swell-project/Transcription_guidelines.md

 1. Insert line breaks (“Enter”) to introduce new paragraphs.
 2. Differentiate between capital letters and non-capital ones (see ⑥ in Figure 1).
 3. Keep smileys
-4. If a student has stricken out some text, that text should not be digitized.
+4. If a student has stricken out some text, that text should not be transcribed.
 5. Don’t bother about leaving indentation.
 We are primarily interested in the contents and the language, not in the graphical reproducibility.
 6. All edits, like underlinings, are discarded.
 We keep only the text.
 7. Comments in the margin are a case for interpretation.
 If it is obvious that the margin text is a part of the running text, it should be added into the essay.
 Otherwise - not.